codepath/android_guides/Troubleshooting-API-calls.md

      <img src="http://imgur.com/DXqpvWl.png"/>

-3. Enter the IP address and port 8888.
+3. Change the proxy settings to manual, and enter the IP address and port 8888.

     <img src="http://imgur.com/AclSz0z.png"/>

-4. Connect to a web site.  **You need to go back to the PC to grant authorization for the device to connect.***
+4. Connect to a web site.  *You need to go back to the PC to grant authorization for the device to connect.**

 For more details, take a look at this [blog](https://jaanus.com/debugging-http-on-an-android-phone-or-tablet-with-charles-proxy-for-fun-and-profit/) for using Charles Proxy.